URJCMakerGroup/MakerWorkbench_Documentation/docs/Install Maker.rst

 After installing the program, there is two ways to install the Workbench:

   1. **Use the addon manager**.
 In FreeCAD, go to the menu *Tools/Addon manager*.
      In the Addon Manager choose *Configuration* from de upper rigth side.
-In the new window add `https://github.com/davidmubernal/Mechatronic <https://github.com/davidmubernal/Mechatronic>`_ to the Custom Repositories
+In the new window add `https://github.com/URJCMakerGroup/MakerWorkbench <https://github.com/URJCMakerGroup/MakerWorkbench>`_ to the Custom Repositories

-  2. Download Mechatronic Workbench from the following `file <https://raw.githubusercontent.com/davidmubernal/Mechatronic/master/Mechatronic.zip>`_.
+  2. Download Maker Workbench from the following `file <https://codeload.github.com/URJCMakerGroup/MakerWorkbench/zip/master>`_.
-     Take the *Mechatronic* folder from the *Mechatronic.zip* file and put it in the *Mod* folder inside the *FreeCAD* installation folder.
+     Take the *Maker Workbench* folder from the *MakerWorkbench.zip* file and put it in the *Mod* folder inside the *FreeCAD* installation folder.
      The default path of *FreeCAD* is:

   +----------+-------------------------------------+